SmritiGoyal/rtat-optimization/outputs/README.md

 | `xgb_regression.pkl` | XGBoost reference regressor |
 | `xgb_ontime{3,5,7,10}.pkl` | XGBoost per-threshold classifiers (validated equal to LightGBM) |
 | `lgbm_regression_final.pkl` | LightGBM regressor refit on all 2023-2025 (final holdout model) |

+Note: the per-threshold `lgbm_ontime{T}.pkl` are the Phase-1 selection models (trained on 2023-2024).
+The deployable Phase-2 threshold classifiers — refit on 2023-2025, which produce the 0.806 headline AUC at T=5 — are not currently persisted; only their metrics are logged.
+Persisting them (and writing the Phase-2 holdout metrics to a CSV) is the one step needed to make the headline reproducible from artifacts rather than from a rerun.

 ---